- What is colorectal cancer?

 Regular colorectal cancer screening or testing is one of the most powerful weapons for preventing colorectal cancer.
 Screening is the process of looking for cancer in people who have no symptoms of the disease.

-From the time the first abnormal cells start to grow into polyps, it usually takes about 10 to 15 years for them to develop into colorectal cancer.
-Regular screening can, in many cases, prevent colorectal cancer altogether.
-This is because some polyps, or growths, can be found and removed before they have the chance to turn into cancer.
+It can take many years (as many as 10 to 15) for a polyp to develop into colorectal cancer.
+Regular screening can prevent many cases of colorectal cancer altogether by finding and removing certain types of polyps before they have the chance to turn into cancer.
 Screening can also result in finding colorectal cancer early, when it is highly curable.

 Several tests are used to screen for colorectal cancer in people with an average risk of colorectal cancer.
 Ask your doctor which tests are available where you live and which options might be right for you.